soramitsu/vue-kakuyaku/packages/core/README.md

 ### Basics with `usePromise()`

-This composable gives a basic reactive model over any promise you put into it:
+This composable returns a basic reactive model over a promise you put into it:

 ```ts
 import { computed } from 'vue'